ESEA Flexibility Extension Approval

 • Maryland Approved ESEA Flexibility Request

 On May 29, 2012, the U.S. Department of Education (USED) approved Maryland's request for ESEA Flexibility for the 2012-2013 and the 2013-2014 school years.
 USED provided all ESEA Flexibility States with the opportunity to apply for an Extension to this ESEA Flexibility for the 2014-2015 school year.
 Maryland sought to extend ESEA flexibility through the end of the 2014–2015 school year because the implementation of the flexibility has enhanced the ability of MSDE and the local school systems to increase the quality of instruction for all students as well as improve their achievement levels.
 The waiver has allowed Maryland to target resources and implement rigorous interventions in our low performing schools.
 Maryland believes that the flexibility of the waiver has allowed the State and its LEAs to focus on implementing the Maryland College and Career-Ready Standards, transition to the College and Career-Ready PARCC Assessments, provide support, recognition, and intervention to all Maryland public schools, and develop a teacher and principal evaluation system that incorporates student growth as a major component.

-As part of the extension process, Maryland proposes changes to its currently approved ESEA flexibility request.
-Attached please find the following documents which will be submitted with our Flexibility Extension Request:
+As part of the extension process, Maryland proposed changes to its currently approved ESEA flexibility request.
+Below please find the following documents which were submitted to the U.S. Department of Education on March 25, 2014 with our Flexibility Extension Request: